Are Dental Implants or Dentures the Best Option For Elderly People?

 Using a fixed bridge would mean that you anticipate all of the other teeth remaining healthy and stable for years to come.
 If those teeth don't stay healthy, the bridge will begin to fail and another solution will need to be found.

-Nuvia Dental Implants.
-Now, your first thought might be, What’s so special about Nuvia dental implants?
-Why are they different from standard implants?
-Instead of putting you in a temporary set of teeth again made of acrylic (plastic), you get a new permanent set of teeth anchored to dental implants in just 24 hours.
-These teeth are fixed in and DO NOT come out unless you see a dental implant provider.
+So what’s so special about Nuvia dental implants?
+How are they different from standard implants?
+Instead of putting you in a temporary set of teeth made of acrylic (plastic), you get a new, permanent set of teeth anchored to dental implants in just 24 hours.

 This is great news for our older patients who prove to be good candidates.
 They can come in on a Tuesday and before the end of the day Wednesday, they can walk out with a perfectly healthy smile and eat real food when they leave.